LongxingTan/Machine-learning-interview/01_leetcode/15_tree_map/README.md

 # tree map

-JAVA can use TreeSet or TreeMap.
-But in python, you may use [sortedcontainers](https://grantjenks.com/docs/sortedcontainers/) library.
+- In python, you may use [sortedcontainers](https://grantjenks.com/docs/sortedcontainers/) library.

 ```python
 from sortedcontainers import SortedList
 ```

+- JAVA can use TreeSet or TreeMap.